WSVI

-WSVI, virtual channel 8 (UHF digital channel 20), is an Ion Television-affiliated station serving the United States Virgin Islands that is licensed to Christiansted, Saint Croix.
-The station is owned by Atlas News and Information Services, as part of a duopoly with Charlotte Amalie-licensed independent station WZVI (channel 21).
+WSVI (channel 8) is a television station serving the United States Virgin Islands that is licensed to Christiansted, Saint Croix, and affiliated with Ion.
+It is owned by Atlas News and Information Services alongside Charlotte Amalie–licensed independent station WZVI (channel 21).
 The two stations share studios at the Sunny Isle Shopping Center in Christiansted; WSVI's transmitter is located on Blue Mountain.

-WSVI operates a digital translator in Charlotte Amalie, WFIG-LD (VHF channel 5, also mapped to virtual channel 8 via PSIP), with transmitter atop Flag Hill.
+WSVI operates a digital translator in Charlotte Amalie, WFIG-LD (VHF channel 5, also mapped to virtual channel 8), with transmitter atop Flag Hill.
 WSVI serves as the flagship station of the Virgin Islands Television Network.